-As ZINB was the best model, we used this model to estimate the crude (unadjusted) risk ratio (CRR) and adjusted risk ratios (ARRs) for evaluating the causal association between EBF and childhood diseases.
-Table 4 shows the crude risk ratio (CRR) for developing diseases.
+ZINB was the best model for our data according to both Vuong statistics and goodness of fit statistics, respectively.
+In this regard, we used the ZINB model to estimate the crude (unadjusted) risk ratio (CRR) and adjusted risk ratios (ARRs) for evaluating the association between EBF and childhood diseases.
+Table 5 shows the crude risk ratio (CRR) for developing diseases.
 Here we found that the EBF was significantly associated the childhood diseases (CRR 1.24; 95% CI 1.01-1.57).

-Table 4: Influence of EBF on the early childhood diseases